Japan National Route 114

 National Route 114 (国道114号, Kokudō Hyaku jūyongō) is a national highway of Japan that traverses the prefecture of Fukushima in a northwest–southeast routing.
 It connects the prefecture's capital city, Fukushima in north-central Fukushima Prefecture to the town of Namie on the prefecture's eastern coast.
 It has a total length of 69.0 km.
-A section of the highway was closed following the Fukushima Daiichi nuclear disaster, but it has since been reopened.
+A section of the highway was closed following the Fukushima nuclear accident, but it has since been reopened.

 Route description

 National Route 114 begins at a junction with National Route 4 and National Route 115 in the Fukushima Prefecture's capital city, Fukushima in the north-central part of the prefecture.
 Heading east through the town of Kawamata, the route crosses over the Abukuma Highlands that divide the prefecture's central Nakadōri and eastern Hamadōri regions.
 Crossing into the town of Namie, the highway meets National Route 399 and shares a brief concurrency with it before National Route 399 departs to the south at junction with National Route 459.
 National Route 459 joins National Route 114 as a concurrent route towards central Namie.
 Just west of central Namie the highway meets the Jōban Expressway at Namie Interchange.
 In the central district of Namie, the two concurrent highways end at a junction with National Route 6.
 National Route 114 has a total length of 69.0 km.